open-horizon/anax/doc/api.md

 #### **API:** PATCH  /node
 ---

 Update the agent's exchange token.
+This API can only be called when configstate is "configuring".

 **Parameters:**